 A close photographer friend of mine told me a story about the type of person you need to avoid.

-“Oh,” he replies, “I don’t do that for work.
-But I like to photograph when I can.”
-A pause.
+“Oh,” he replies, “I don’t do that for work. ” A pause.
 “So, Canon or Nikon?”

 The person you need to avoid mistakes talking about art for talking about tools.